 Annuity Reserve Fund - The Annuity Reserve Fund accounts for all financial resources used to provide additional retirement benefits to employees who were members of the District Retirement System on June 30, 1972.
 On November 18, 2003, participant members voted to dissolve the fund and distribute its net assets to the members.
-The fund's remaining equity as of June 30, 2008 is reserved to pay shares of unlocated participants and for other contingencies.
+As of June 30, 2009, the fund's remaining equity of \$473,213 has been transferred to the General Fund.